Texas Department of Aging and Disability Services

 A prospective provider for the HCS Program must complete an application packet and attend provider applicant training to obtain a contract with DADS.
 If the applicant passes a competency exam at the end of the training, DADS provisionally certifies the contract.

-An HCS program provider's certification must be renewed annually prior to the expiration of the current certification period.
+An HCS program provider's certification period is for no more than 365 calendar days and must be renewed annually prior to the expiration of the current certification period.

 A concurrent review is conducted if principles of noncompliance were cited during the previous review visit and not corrected prior to the exit conference.
 This review may be in conjunction with an annual certification or intermittent review.
 The provider must be in compliance with the previously cited principles by the end of the current certification period in order to be re-certified.
 If principles cited during the previous review remain in noncompliance at the time of the exit conference of the following review, the program provider must submit a corrective action plan with supporting evidence that these principles have been corrected.